 Transfers are provided to the airport for your return flight home.
 Find out more about your free airport transfer at trafalgar.com/freetransfers.

 Optional Experiences are subject to change.
 Your Travel Director will supply you with a final list of Optional Experiences available on your trip.
 Optional Experiences cannot be booked online; they can be purchased during your trip through your Travel Director.

-Take a relaxing drive along the Apollo coast to the southernmost point of Attica and visit the splendid 5th century B.C.
-Temple of Poseidon.
-The area steeped in Classical Greek history is where King Aegeas threw himself from the rocky precipice, a 197 ft drop in to the sea below, thereby lending his name to the Aegean Sea.
-A unique opportunity to view of the temple high above the Aegean Sea!
+Take a relaxing drive along the Apollo coast to the southernmost point of Attica and visit the splendid 5th-century BC Temple of Poseidon.
+The area steeped in Classical Greek history is where King Aegeas threw himself from the rocky precipice, a 197-foot drop into the sea below, thereby lending his name to the Aegean Sea.
+A unique opportunity to view the temple high above the Aegean Sea!
 Do not forget your cameras to capture the moment.
 A real Greek fish-seafood dinner in one of the most popular fish-tavernas in the area, frequented by the local people.
-Sitting next to the sea savour delicious seafood starters, Greek salad, fish for the main course and local wine.
+Sitting next to the sea savor delicious seafood starters, Greek salad, fish for the main course and local wine.

-The shore-experience with the coach and your local expert sets off from Chora.
-Next stop at the south, the leeward beach of Ornos, a picturesque fishing harbour which is a popular anchorage and then on to the small beach of Agia Anna and Kalafatis beach.
-During the trip back to Chora, you will visit the traditional village of Ano Mera and the monastery of Panagia Tourliani, founded in 1542.
-The pretty village square is perfect spot for a short break.
-Returning to Chora you will stop at Paraportiani.
-A few metres down you will meet the Mykonos Folklore Museum, which is housed in an old two-storied merchant baron's house.
-You continue towards the "Little Venice" of Mykonos, Alefkandra, with its windmills and otherworldly sunsets that are a highlight of the island.
+Join our Local Specialist as we head south from Chora, stopping at the leeward beach of Ornos, a picturesque fishing harbor and popular anchorage.
+We'll continue to the small beach of Agia Anna and Kalafatis beach.
+Then, we'll visit the traditional village of Ano Mera and the monastery of Panagia Tourliani, founded in 1542.
+The pretty village square is a perfect spot for a short break.
+Returning to Chora, we'll stop at Paraportiani where we’ll see the Mykonos Folklore Museum, housed in an old two-storied merchant baron's house.
+Continuing, we'll visit the "Little Venice" of Mykonos, Alefkandra, with its windmills and otherworldly sunsets that are a highlight of the island.

-First you head up to Megalochori village, one of the most authentic and unspoiled villages of the island with its distinctive architecture and character.
-We will continue on to the east, in the background, you will have settlements like Kamari and Monolithos, and pass through the island's capital Fira.
-Then, it's off to the small traditional villages of Firostefani and Imerovigli with delicate architecture and beauties, to eventually arrive at the settlement of Oia.
-During the entire route, to the west you will have before your eyes the lace-like caldera, the little islands of Thirasia, Palea and Nea Kameni and an unsurpassable panoramic view.
-In Oia you will have plenty of time to stroll through the marble-paved alleys, to gaze at the adorably cute shops, to take pictures, to become acquainted with the characteristic buildings, carved into the rocks and the unusual captains' manors, the settlement Ammoudi at the foot of the caldera, returning to the ship afterwards.
+We'll travel first to Megalochori village, one of the most authentic, unspoiled villages of the island with its distinctive architecture and character.
+We'll continue East, viewing distant settlements like Kamari and Monolithos, and pass through the island's capital Fira.
+Then, it's off to the small traditional villages of Firostefani and Imerovigli, with their delicate architecture, before eventually arriving at the settlement of Oia.
+You'll have plenty of time to stroll through the village's marble-paved alleys, gaze at the adorably cute shops, and take Instagram-worthy pictures of the characteristic buildings carved into the rocks, including the distinctive captains' manors.

 Sign Up >